 Steve Krug: Rocket Surgery Made Easy, 2010, about 165 pages

-Written in an entertaining style.
-Some viewpoints are controversial
+Short and written in an entertaining style.
+Some viewpoints are controversial.